York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • Stormwater complications and variances can extend review past eight weeks

-Inspection Sequence From Foundation to Certificate of Occupancy
+What Is the Inspection Sequence From Foundation to Certificate of Occupancy?

 Once permits are issued, the inspection sequence determines how the project moves.
 York County uses a request-by-trade model — inspectors are scheduled per discipline and the build cannot progress past each milestone without a passing sticker.
 We schedule inspections the afternoon before the work is ready so the inspector arrives on the right day, not after.